-Sweet cherry muffins are tender, lightly sweet muffins perfect for kicking off summer mornings.
+Sweet cherry muffins are tender, lightly sweet, and fluffy muffins perfect for kicking off summer mornings.

-This super easy cherry muffin recipe is a great way to highlight the sweet, fresh cherries of summer without spending all morning in the kitchen.
+This super easy cherry muffins recipe is a great way to highlight the sweet, fresh cherries of summer without spending all morning in the kitchen.

 Roughly chopping the cherries after they’ve been pitted makes sure no pits get missed.
 No one wants a pit in their muffin, after all.